vasanthss-21/Fall-Detection-System/README.md

 ### 🧠 Machine Learning Model

 The Random Forest classifier is trained using gyroscope readings.
-1. Predicts if the detected motion corresponds to a fall or normal movement.
+   - Predicts if the detected motion corresponds to a fall or normal movement.
-2 .If fall probability > threshold → triggers camera + Twilio alert.
+   - If fall probability > threshold → triggers camera + Twilio alert.

 ---